Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ```

 &nbsp;&nbsp;&nbsp;You will note I used the inline if three times and to be honest I didn't need to.
-It is mostly just my own esthetics when it comes to coding.
+It is mostly just my own aesthetics when it comes to coding.
 I could have created ```int X = x;``` and then wrote ```if(x < 0) {X = SDL_WINDOWPOS_UNDEFINED;}``` and do the same for y and the flags.
 Anyway you will have noticed that I also set the renderer here and applied some flags to it as well.
 The renderer is set here because it is basically attached to the window and I don't plan to do anything fancy with it.